 The Laboratory Animal Resources Center is committed to providing UTSA faculty, staff and students with high quality, cost-effective research animal resources.
 LARC provides veterinary and personnel training and expertise in laboratory animal technology and medicine.

-These committees are charged to act in an advisory and consultative capacity regarding the administration, implementation and coordination of policies and procedures for safety and environmental health in University research activities.
+These committees are charged to act in an advisory and consultative capacity regarding the administration, implementation & coordination of policies and procedures for safety and environmental health in University research activities.

 The Office of Research Integrity assists the UTSA community with compliance with federal and UT requirements related to export controls.
 Determining if an activity is subject to export control regulations can be complex and complicated.
 The Office of Research Integrity is committed to help UTSA become a premier public research institution by supporting openness in research and promoting successful international collaborations while ensuring the University's diligent compliance with these laws and regulations.